bayoumi17m/PacMan_AI/tracking/README.md

 - [x] Approximate Inference with Time Elapse

 **Joint Particle Filter (Marginal) Inference**
-- [ ] Joint Particle Filter Observation
+- [x] Joint Particle Filter Observation
-- [ ] Joint Particle Filter with Elapse Time
+- [x] Joint Particle Filter with Elapse Time

+## Problems
+It seems that there is a problem with the running of MarginalInference which may be due to a lack of computing resources since it does take a large amount of memory.